 If a believer was dismissed from the society for some reason, entrance back into the society was made possible through participation in a “penitent band.”
 These bands were designed to aid the believer through intimate fellowship and strict discipline.
 This kind of group was made up of 4 to 6 people with intense accountability.

-John Wesley's social structure combined with great zeal was close enough to the New Testament church that it was very fruitful in leavening the societies of England and America.
-The need for personal conversion, prayer, and Bible study may seem so obvious within the evangelical community as to barely merit mentioning.
+Rev. John Wesley's social structure combined with great zeal was close enough to the New Testament church that it was very fruitful in leavening the societies of England and America.
+The need for personal conversion, prayer, and Bible study may seem so obvious within the evangelical community today as to barely merit mentioning.
 The uncomfortable reality, however, is that many contemporary evangelicals and their preachers don’t pray and feed upon the Word daily.
 Such passivity all too often leads to gracelessness and an impotent witness.
 In contrast, Wesley knew that God’s grace has to be cultivated with active faith.
 Miss this, miss reformation.